stuartlynn/data-and-lab/_posts/2017-07-18-KingCounty HouseSales2015.md

 [DOWNLOAD DATA](../data/kingcounty.zip)

-Home sales prices and charactiersitcs for Seattle and King County, WA (May 2014 - 2015).
-[Source:](https://www.kaggle.com/harlfoxem/housesalesprediction/discussion)
+Home sales prices and charactiersitcs for Seattle and King County, WA (May 2014 - 2015) and its corresponding shape file with the zip code zones for King County.

 * Observations = 21,613
 * Variables = 21
 * Years = 2014-2015

+**Source:**
+[House Sales in King County, USA](https://www.kaggle.com/harlfoxem/housesalesprediction).
+Predict house price using regression.
+The shape file with the zip code zones for King County was retrieved from [King county GIS Open Data ](https://gis-kingcounty.opendata.arcgis.com/datasets/zipcodes-for-king-county-and-surrounding-area-shorelines-zipcode-shore-area)

 |Variable|Description|
 |:-------|:----------|